 The inconsistencies between the two policies applicable to NOAA scientists creates room for significant confusion.
-This is particularly true since the NOAA scientific integrity policy states that it "is in addition to" and does not alter the requirements of the Department of Commerce policy.
+This is particularly true since the NOAA scientific integrity policy states that it "is in addition to" and does not alter the requirements of the Department of Commerce policies (SIP §§ 2.04, 5.03).
 This lack of clarity could potentially be an issue for a scientist speaking to the press who believes they are complying with the NOAA policy but who may be in violation of the Department of Commerce policy.

-Social media: The use of social media by NOAA employees is described in the Department of Commerce Social Media and Web 2.0 policy.
-It is not clear whether a violation of this policy also constitutes a violation of the NOAA scientific integrity policy; the NOAA policy states that NOAA's social media communications are "governed by" this policy.
+Social media: The use of social media by NOAA employees is described in the Department of Commerce Social Media and Web 2.0 policy, as well as Department of Commerce Administrative Order (DAO) 219-1 on Public Communications.
+It is not clear whether a violation of these policies also constitute a violation of the NOAA scientific integrity policy; the NOAA policy states that NOAA's social media communications are "governed by" these policies (SIP § 5.03).